MariamKhaled12/DSP48A1-slice-of-Spartan-6-/README.md

 * Implement pipelining structures that align with the slice’s internal registers, enhancing frequency and throughput.
 * Design testbenches to validate core functions—such as pre-add, multiply, add/accumulate, and cascade chaining.
 * Offer modularity and configurability for cascading and scalability in larger DSP applications.
+* Synthesis and Implementation for timing and resource monitoring.

 <b>Project Files: </b>
 * Design File